Call for the Best Deals : 0800 098 8877

 Cover your base with plastic sheeting.
 Leave it alone for at least 3 days.
 A week is better.
 Yes, I know you're excited to build your greenhouse.
 Wait anyway.

+In hot weather (above 20°C), lift the plastic and spray it with water once a day.
 After 7 days, you can build on it.
-Full strength takes 28 days, but seven is fine for a greenhouse.
+Full strength takes 28 days, but seven is plenty for a greenhouse.
+Don't pour if temperatures are below 3°C or frost is forecast — cold-damaged concrete cracks and crumbles.

 Common Mistakes (I've Made Them So You Don't Have To)